Isaiah Chapter 24

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-makes the land empty, and makes it waste, and turns it upside down, and scatters abroad the inhabitants of it.
+makes the land empty, and makes it waste, and turns it upside down, and scatters its inhabitants everywhere.

 24:2 And it shall be, as with the people, so with the priest כַּכֹּהֵן